Dll ndil Mdyakh Lziifi?

 - The Krivorozhstal Mill in Syphon Filter: The Omega Strain has its name written on the smokestacks in faux Cyrillic, with Д for R and a reversed Г for T.

 - Averted in Metro 2033.
 What is written in Russian is read in Russian, even swear words in the English subtitles.
 The best example is the name of the D6 bunker, which is often marked as Д6 in the game world, with no allusions at all to the letter "A".
-Justified in that the developers of the game aren't American and Metro 2033, the novel the game is an adaptation of, is Russian.
+Justified in that the developers of the game aren't Westerners or East Asians and Metro 2033, the novel the game is an adaptation of, is Russian.

 - Blatantly featured in Paradox Interactive's Hearts of Iron series, including the upcoming East Vs West.
 Nations part of the Comintern (Soviet bloc) would feature faux Cyrillic names, which remains a source of much agony for Cyrillic-reading fans.
 However, there are mods that allow users to change the typeset.